 What is Hashweh?

 The word hashweh in Arabic means "filling" because it's actually made with the typical Arabic filling used for stuffed vegetable dishes like Sheikh El Mahshi, Arabic Pasta and Malfouf, but also some stuffed pastry like Sambousak and Egyptian Goulash.
 Some stuffed dishes use only the ground beef and onion combination and some also use rice.
 But the spices used are the same for many Arabic "stuffed" dishes and my all time favourite spice combination: allspice and cinnamon.

 Allspice is the star of this dish in my eyes.
 It's a highly aromatic woody spice and contrary to what many people think, it's actually not a mixture of different spices.
 It's a dry unripe berry native to southern Mexico and Central America and it's used a lot in middle eastern food.
 Apparently it was named "allspice" because the taste is similar to the combination of cinnamon, cloves and nutmeg.
 Either way, it's absolutely delicious and you can find it at most stores in the spice section.
 The good thing about it too is that its a sweet spice (not spicy at all) so you can go to town with how much you add (I ALWAYS sprinkle extra for good measure!).
 Combine it with cinnamon and we're in heaven.

-Back to hasweh (went off on a tangent there due to my love of allspice).
+Back to hashweh (went off on a tangent there due to my love of allspice).
 This dish would be perfect if you were actually stuffing vegetables and you had some leftover filling... but I actually make it specifically so we can have this rice.
 It's SO good and really easy.
 I typically add peas and carrots for my vegetables but you can also use those mixed vegetables that have corn and green beans too if you want.

 Ingredients you'll need